ESNEFT’s most recent visiting guidance for winter

-From Monday 19 September the following visiting guidance will be in place in ESNEFT hospitals:
+The following visiting guidance is in place in all ESNEFT hospitals:

 - Two adults (one birthing partner and one other) may visit antenatal/postnatal wards anytime between 8am and 8pm.
-Read more on our maternity appointments and visits page
+Detailed information about partners at antenatal appointments and during birth is on our maternity appointments and visits page.

 - Other family members may also visit, for example siblings and grandparents, following discussion and agreement with ward teams